yerf123/course-RH/book/duckietown-robotics-development/04_advanced/01_ros_devel/00_intro_ros.md

 ## Why ROS? {#why-ros status=ready}

 Your Duckiebot is a very simple robot which has only one sensor (the camera), and two actuators (the motors).
 You can probably write all the code for the basic funtionality of a Duckiebot yourself.
 You start by getting images from the camera, processing them to detect lanes, generating suitable motor commands, and finally executing them.
-You create a single program for all of this which looks some thing like this:
+You create a single program for all of this which looks like this:

 ```python
 img = get_image_from_camera()